-Goggles/Face Shields: Face shields are not an acceptable substitute for cloth face coverings.
-Face shields may be used in addition to cloth face coverings.
-Individuals who are unable to wear cloth face coverings for medical reasons may request an accommodation.
-Staff do not need to wear goggles or face shields as part of general activity on campus.
+Goggles/Face Shields: Staff do not need to wear goggles or face shields as part of general activity on campus.
 Maintaining good hand hygiene and avoiding touching your face are generally sufficient for non-healthcare environments.

 Cleaning/Disinfection: Housekeeping teams will clean office and workspaces based on CDC guidelines for disinfection to avoid the spread of the COVID-19 virus.
-Facilities management groups will also maintain hand-sanitizer stations at major building entrances, elevator stops, and high-traffic areas.
+Facilities management groups will also maintain hand-sanitizer stations at major building entrances, elevator stops, and hightraffic areas.
 Mechanical, electrical, plumbing, and monitoring systems will be assessed and readied prior to reopening of buildings.

-Faculty and staff should keep their personal items (e.g., cell phones, other electronics) and personal work and living spaces clean.
 Building occupants should also wipe down commonly used surfaces before and after use with products that meet the U.S. Environment Protection Agency's (EPA) criteria for use against COVID-19 and are appropriate for the surface.
 This includes any shared-space location or equipment (e.g. copiers, printers, computers, A/V and other electrical equipment, coffee makers, desks and tables, light switches, doorknobs, etc.).
-To the extent practicable, avoid sharing electronic devices, books, pens, other learning aids, and any items that are difficult to clean or disinfect.